Ernest Hexamer: Life and work

 During the Revolutions of 1848 Hexamer and his brothers joined the Student Movement for Freedom.
 After the collapse of the movement that year he and his brothers fled their homeland, and traveling from Switzerland to the United States.
 His elder brother Adolph C. Hexamer became a physician in New York, who published the book Die kinder-cholera oder summer complaint in den Vereinigten Staaten in 1858.
 His youngest brother was F.M.
 Hexamer wrote several books on agriculture and horticulture.

 Hexamer started in America as artistic illustrator and designed grave monuments.
 Next he was employed by William Perris Civil Engineer and Surveyor, who in those days published a city plan for New York.
 He had started as surveyor and was promoted to technical head of projects soon after.

 In 1856 Hexamer moved to Philadelphia, where he started his own civil engineer and surveyor company.
 Among other innovations, he developed a special type of plans for insurance businesses which were introduced throughout the world.
 In 1866 he started publishing The Hexamer General Surveys, a series of publications of illustrations of industrial and commercial buildings and properties from the greater Philadelphia area until 1896.

-Hexamer was maaried to Mary Klingel (1835-1923) in 1859. one of the sons was Charles John Hexamer, PhD (1862-1921).
-He was founding president of the National German-American Alliance, were he served until 1917.
+Hexamer was married to Mary Klingel (1835–1923) in 1859. one of the sons was Charles John Hexamer, PhD (1862–1921).
+He was founding president of the National German-American Alliance, where he served until 1917.